robelar555/Editor-tag-tree-research/Readme.md

 --------------

-Main idea: keep track of what is left of interval, while trying to check if any sub-child has some part of interval
+Main idea: keep track of what is left of interval, while "re-hooking" sub-childs to  parent of parent.

 1. One must use DFS to find tag containing smallest interval with start position.
 2. There may be different cases, concerning interval: